Data processing agreement

 10.2 Account deletion and data return

-• The Customer may export a copy of their Personal Data through the DSAR export function before initiating account deletion.
+• The Customer may export a copy of available Personal Data through the DSAR export function before initiating account deletion.

-Certain records may be retained after account closure where BabySea is required to do so by Applicable Data Protection Law, legal proceedings, or for fraud prevention and financial record-keeping purposes.
-Such records are retained for the minimum period required by the applicable legal obligation and are processed only for those limited purposes.
+Certain records may be retained after account closure where BabySea is required or permitted to do so by Applicable Data Protection Law, legal proceedings, tax or accounting obligations, billing dispute resolution, fraud prevention, security monitoring, or audit requirements.

-Customers who require written confirmation of data deletion upon account closure may request a certificate of deletion through our Support page or by emailing connect@babysea.ai.
+Customers who require written confirmation of data deletion upon account closure may request a certificate of deletion through Support or privacy@babysea.ai.

 11. Audit rights